 - The Leap is meant to be sat on in a very specific way, it encourages the body to be in an upright position.
 So for slouchers, you will feel an aggressive “correcting of posture” for the first few weeks.
 And some do not like this experience.
 So if you are this type of person, you’ll find the Fern more suitable.

 - Aesthetics-wise, the Steelcase Leap looks just like an ordinary office chair.
 It can easily blend in a sea of other black office chairs.
 And we reckon, the Leap was designed in such a way, minimalist and simple.
 The Fern, on the other hand, we can easily be spotted from afar.
 So if you want a more unique-looking chair this is for you.
 The design is also a breath of fresh air.
 Especially if you are to use it in your home office, your space will not look too stiff.

 - The durability of the Leap is one of the best.
 Though it has plastic materials, it’s rather durable.
 That’s why it also has a lifetime warranty.
 The Fern, on the other hand, can become loose after several years of use.
 So it might not be of service after several years.

 The Leap and the Fern are both comfortable chairs on their right.
 But if we have to choose one, the Leap will take it home.
 It’s a comfortable office chair that encourages your body to be in the right posture.
 Also, durability wise and warranty wise, you can’t go wrong with it.
-Another comparison, according to Standing Desk Topper – between Fern vs Steelcase Gesture you can take a look and find the best chair for yourself
+Another interesting comparison, according to Standing Desk Topper – between Haworth Fern vs Steelcase Gesture you can take a look and find the best chair for yourself

 There are just two scenarios when a Leap is not for you.
 One, if you are a habitual sloucher and don’t want aggressive correction.
 And two, if you are not willing to shell out more money for an ergonomic office chair.
 So if you have any of these two circumstances, the Fern will be a better option for you.